 RELATED WORK.
-Canetti et al. [CHK+05] show impossibility of \mathcal{F}{apwKE} in the plain model.
-[GMR06] show how to transform a UC-secure PAKE into a UC-secure asymmetric PAKE5.
+Canetti et al. [CHK+05] show impossibility of $\mathcal{F}{apwKE}$ in the plain model.
+Gentry et al. [GMR06] show how to transform a UC-secure PAKE into a UC-secure asymmetric PAKE (the opposite direction is trivial).
 However, as we will show while proving security of their resulting aPAKE, their transformation seem to require a strong assumption such as a programmable random oracle.
 Thus, this does not contradict our separation result.

-Assumption-wise, there is a distance between non-programmable and a programmable random oracles.
-[FLR+10] introduces models that are in between both: random oracles with "limited programmability".
+Assumption-wise, there is a gap between non-programmable and programmable random oracles.
+Fischlin et al. [FLR+10] introduce models that are in between both: random oracles with "limited programmability".
 In a nutshell, such a random oracle allows the adversary to influence the mapping between queries and outputs, but the outputs are always randomly chosen.
-As our proof of security of the Ω -method demonstrates, for aPAKE influencing the mapping is sufficient.
+As our proof of security of the $\Omega$ -method demonstrates, for aPAKE influencing the mapping is sufficient.
 This means that our impossibility result for NPRO cannot be broadened to hold also for random oracles with limited programmability.
-And indeed, [JR16] propose an aPAKE that is secure w.r.t a limited programmability random oracle.
+And indeed, Jutla and Roy [JR16] propose an aPAKE that is secure w.r.t a limited programmability random oracle.

-[CK02] analyze multi-session security of UC-secure key exchange protocols.
+Canetti and Krawczyk [CK02] analyze multi-session security of UC-secure key exchange protocols.
 Similar to us, they apply the JUC composition theorem and methods to leverage single-session security to multi-party security.
 However, in their work, a session refers to an exchange of a single key, while in UC notions of PAKE a session refers to a pair of users.
 And indeed, all PAKE functionalities already enable exchange of multiple keys via the use of subsession identifiers.
-On the other hand, PAKE functionalities handle only two users, while the KE functionality treated in [CK02] can deal with many users from the start.
-While the goal of [CK02] and our work is the same, namely achieving "multi-party + multi-session" UC security, the starting points are different.
+On the other hand, PAKE functionalities handle only two users, while the KE functionality treated by Canetti and Krawczyk [CK02] can deal with many users from the start.
+While the goal of their and our work is the same, namely achieving "multi-party + multi-session" UC security, the starting points are different.